 4.2 Directions

-2. Prepare the baking dish: Grease a 9×13 inch baking dish with butter or cooking spray.
+- Grease a 9x13 inch baking dish with butter or cooking spray.

-3. Layer the Potatoes: Start with a layer of thinly sliced potatoes, sprinkle with salt, pepper, and minced garlic.
+- Layer potatoes in the dish, sprinkle with salt, pepper, and minced garlic.

-5. Pour Cream: Drizzle some heavy cream over the layered potatoes.
+- Pour some heavy cream over the layers.

-6. Repeat: Continue layering until all potatoes and cheese are used, finishing with a layer of cheese on top.
+- Repeat layers until you’ve used all potatoes and cheese, finishing with cheese on top.

-7. Bake: Cover the dish with foil and bake for 45 minutes.
-Uncover and bake for an additional 15 minutes or until golden and bubbly.
+- Cover with foil and bake for 45 minutes.
+Remove foil and bake another 15 minutes or until golden and bubbly.

 4.3 Tips & Variations

-• Add proteins like cooked bacon, ham, or shredded chicken to enhance the dish.
+- Add proteins like cooked bacon, ham, or shredded chicken to make it heartier.

-• Ensure even cooking by checking the doneness with a fork—potatoes should be tender.
+- Check doneness with a fork—the potatoes should be tender.

 5. Serving Suggestions